LLMs Meet Library Evolution: Evaluating Deprecated API Usage in LLM-based Code Completion: Conclusion

 \section{Conclusion}

 In this work, we conducted an evaluation study to investigate the statuses and causes of deprecated API usages in LLM-based code completion.
 The study results all evaluated LLMs encounter challenges in predicting \plausible API usages and face issues with deprecated API usages, influenced by the distinct code context characteristics of the prompts and the characteristics of API deprecations during the evolution of these libraries.
 We propose two lightweight fixing approaches to mitigate the deprecated API usages and can serve as baselines for future research.
 We also provide implications for the research directions for the combination of library evolution and LLM-driven code completion and software development.
+We released the code and data of our study at the website~\cite{replication}.